(Updated August 2019)

 Bradley also worked at the University of Miami under Hamilton from 1995-98 where he worked with eight teams, which included one NCAA Tournament and one NIT appearance by the men’s basketball team.

 Bradley came to Florida State from Stanford where the athletes he worked with and achieved tremendous success in the weight room and on the field.
 At Stanford, Bradley worked directly with the men’s basketball, men’s swimming and field hockey teams.
 In addition, he assisted with the strength and conditioning efforts for the nationally ranked football, women’s basketball, women’s swimming and softball teams.
 During his four-year tenure at Stanford, the Cardinal won the Sears’ Directors’ Cup as the nation’s top overall program in Division I athletics four times.
 Stanford played in the NCAA Tournament each of the four years Bradley worked with the men’s basketball team.
 In 2002, the Cardinal was 31-3 and led the nation in victories.

-Bradley has worked with 12 postseason tournament teams, 12 NBA Draft selections (Tim Pickett, Von Wafer, Alexander Johnson, Al Thornton, Toney Douglas, Solomon Alabi, Ryan Reid, Chris Singleton, Bernard James, Mailk Beasley, Jonathan Isaac and Dwayne Bacon) during his first 16 years at Florida State.
+Bradley has worked with 13 postseason tournament teams, 14 NBA Draft selections (Tim Pickett, Von Wafer, Alexander Johnson, Al Thornton, Toney Douglas, Solomon Alabi, Ryan Reid, Chris Singleton, Bernard James, Mailk Beasley, Jonathan Isaac and Dwayne Bacon, Mfiondu Kabengle and Terance Mann) during his first 17 years at Florida State.

-Bradley earned a Bachelor’s Degree in Chemistry from San Diego State in 1989 and a Master’s Degree in Chemistry from UC Santa Barbara in 1990.
+Bradley earned a B.S. degree in Chemistry from San Diego State University in 1989, and an M.A. degree in Chemistry from the University of California, Santa Barbara in 1990.